 Travel is rare, or at least it is for most people.
 Unless you travel regularly, how do you know what your options are?
 You are relying on a Travel Agent to tell you, but they only have a certain number of service providers from which to choose.
 They earn commissions, so it’s only natural they provide you with quotes from their suppliers.

 And then there are the stories of Travel Agents and hidden fees.
 The less honest ones that add money to a quote.
-If you are at all curious if an agent is doing this, ask them for an itemised account.
+If you are curious if an agent is doing this, ask them for an itemised account.

 In my opinion, Travel Agents deserve to be paid a fee for their work.
-Too many times they put in hard work planning a client’s dream holiday only to have that client take the quote (and the itinerary) and see if they can get a lower price.
+Too often, they put in hard work planning a client’s dream holiday only to have that client take the quote (and the itinerary) and see if they can get a lower price.
 Or decide to book it themselves, using the itinerary.
 And that’s not fair.

 But those are not the Travel Agents I am talking about.
 I am talking about the ones who add even more.
 I am not here to create controversy.
 I am here to make sure you are aware.